kupl/ParaDySE/README.md

 -	**grep.input** : an initial input.
 -	**log** : a file which stores the result of testing.
 -	**4000** : the number of executions of the program.
--	**-param** : search heuristic (e.g., -dfs, -cfg, -random)
+-	**-param** : search heuristic (e.g., -dfs, -cfg, -random, -cgs -generational)

 In particular, our heuristic (param) additionally takes the parameter (e.g., gawk.w) as argument which is a 40-dimensional vector of real numbers.

+Note that the implementation of CGS(Context-Guided Search) and Generational search came from the author of [FSE'14 paper][FSE].

 If you want to run another benchmark (e.g., sed-1.17), read **README_\ParaDySE** file in the directory:
 ```sh